 All applicants are encouraged to discuss their project proposal prior to submitting a grant application.
 Phone us on (08) 8267 5111 to book a one-on-one consult with a Funding Officer.

-NOTE: Funding Officer only works Tuesday, Wednesday and Thursday.
+NOTE: Funding Officer only available Wednesday and Thursday.

 Join the Conversation